 Newburger-Bellinger Cardiac Neurodevelopmental Award nominations for 2022 will be accepted between April 18 and June 15.

 Criteria for nomination: A cardiologist, surgeon, anesthesiologist, neurologist, developmental pediatrician, geneticist, psychologist, nurse, PhD researcher, or other neurodevelopmental professional who has made significant contributions to clinical care, research knowledge, teaching or community advocacy leading to improvements in the neurodevelopmental outcomes of children with heart disease.
-Please forward this link to any other colleagues who may be interested.
+Please forward this page to other colleagues who may be interested.
 Membership in CNOC is not a factor.

 Submit a letter of support that details the nominee’s significant contributions to Anjali Sadhwani PhD, CNOC Secretary.
 All letters of nomination will be reviewed by the Steering Committee, and all nominees notified in August.
 The selected award recipient will deliver a keynote address during CNOC’s 11th Annual Scientific Sessions, October 25-27 at CHU Sainte-Justine Mother and Child Hospital, Montréal.